gitwitapp/d3-ticker-example/README.md

 pnpm dev
 ```

-Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.
+Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.## Line Chart Implementation

+Add a section explaining the line chart implementation